This post was originally published on February 2 2016 on solomomtakesflight.com and was republished with permission.

 The tours we looked at mainly required children to be at least 5 but as we read the reviews and spoke to people who had visited some of the same locations in Kenya, most said we should wait until Charlie was at least 8.
 I chose not to wait.
 I figured if something was to happen we were together and trusted that my kids were ready for this kind of adventure.

-Having heard all about the culture shock from other people, I really expected our first few days in Africa to be a time of adjustment.
+Having heard all about the culture shock from other people, I really expected our first few days to be a time of adjustment.
 I prepped my kids for the extra security I expected in Nairobi and stressed myself out about whether or not they could behave in the customs and immigration lines.
 When we arrived in Nairobi, it became obvious how much I had over-prepared them.
 Smiling faces welcomed them to Kenya and kids who were crying or tired were ushered to the front of the lines.
 Mine stood quietly waiting their turns as I considered pinching Charlie a few times so we could skip ahead too and start our adventure!

-There was very little that seemed all that different from other airports we had travelled through.
 As we moved to our hotel, which again I had probably over-prepped them for, we were welcomed by a smiling guard who quickly looked under our car with a mirror and then let us pass through the gates.
 The kids didn’t even notice and the whole process took the same amount of time as passing through the security gates at a Disney hotel.

 All my anxieties about visiting Kenya were gone within a hour of touching down on its red soil.
 Then, the magic began.